The Case for Levothyroxine Injections

 Whatever hormone doesn’t make it into your cells will get picked up by the lymph system (which dumps it back into your veins) or get circulated through your capillaries back to your bloodstream.

-Either way, levothyroxine injections provide a quick way to get thyroid hormone directly into your body while bypassing certain areas which thyroid patients struggle with.
+Either way, levothyroxine injections provide a quick way to get thyroid hormone directly into your body while bypassing certain areas that thyroid patients struggle with.

 And bypassing these things can make ALL of the difference.